nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ![Ui](images/logo.png)

-Welcome and thank you for downloading CoLAB!
+Welcome to the user guide of **CoLAB**!
 Are you a university student in search of a reliable app to keep track of your school projects?
+Do you struggle to keep track of the many todos, deadlines for various school projects?
+Do you also tend to forget the various group meetings you have scheduled?
 You have come to the right place!

 CoLAB (Collaboration Lab) is a **desktop app for students currently enrolled in a university to manage their school projects.** It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, CoLAB can get your project management tasks done faster than traditional GUI apps.
 CoLAB's main features include: